rsdoiel/antenna/archives/2025/snapshots_2025.22.md

 date: 2025-06-03, from: Liliputing

 <p>Microsoft has announced a handful of updates coming to Windows 10 and Windows 11 that will make it easier for users to change their default web browser, access third-party search results from the Windows Search tool, and uninstall the Microsoft store, among other things.
 The only catch?
-These changes are only coming to Windows users in [&#8230;]</p>
+These changes are only coming to Windows users [&#8230;]</p>
 <p>The post <a href="https://liliputing.com/microsoft-will-let-you-uninstall-the-microsoft-store-from-windows-but-only-in-europe-and-other-updates-to-comply-with-the-digital-markets-act/">Microsoft will let you uninstall the Microsoft Store from Windows, but only in Europe (and other updates to comply with the Digital Markets Act)</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>